jvde-github/AIS-catcher/README.md

 AIS-catcher -s 1536K -r CU8 posterholt.raw -v -go SOXR on
 ```
 ### A note on device sample rates
-AIS-catcher automatically sets an approriate sample rate depending on your device but provides the option to overwrite this default using the ```-s``` switch.
+AIS-catcher automatically sets an appropriate sample rate depending on your device but provides the option to overwrite this default using the ```-s``` switch.
 For example for performance reasons you can decide to use a lower rate or improve the sensitivity by picking a higher rate than the default.
 The decoding model supports the following rates:
 ```
 12288K, 10000K (*), 6144K, 6000K (*), 3072K, 3000K (*), 2500K (*), 2340K, 2048K (*), 2000K (*), 1920K (*), 1536K
 1152K, 1100K (*), 1000K (*), 912K (*), 900K (*), 768K, 384K, 288K, 250K (*), 240K (*), 192K, 96K
 ```
-Before splitting the signal in two seperate signals for channel A and B, AIS-catcher downsamples the signal to 96K samples/second by successively decimating the signal by a factor 2 and/or 3.
+Before splitting the signal in two separate signals for channel A and B, AIS-catcher downsamples the signal to 96K samples/second by successively decimating the signal by a factor 2 and/or 3.
 The sample rates denoted with a (```*```) in the above are upsampled to a nearby higher rate to make it fit in this computational structure.
 Hence, there is no efficiency advantage of using these derived rates.
-Please note that these are rates supported by the decoding model and might not be necesarily supported by the SDR hardware.
+Please note that these are rates supported by the decoding model and might not be necessarily supported by the SDR hardware.
 In recent versions of AIS-catcher you can use the SOX library for downsampling which does not impose restrictions on the sampling rate, as long as it is above 96K.

 ## Special topics